stevearc/oil.nvim/README.md

   opts = {},
   -- Optional dependencies
   dependencies = { { "echasnovski/mini.icons", opts = {} } },
-  -- dependencies = { "nvim-tree/nvim-web-devicons" }, -- use if prefer nvim-web-devicons
+  -- dependencies = { "nvim-tree/nvim-web-devicons" }, -- use if you prefer nvim-web-devicons
-  -- Disable lazy loading which can interfere with features like 'default_file_explorer' -- lazy = false,
+  -- Lazy loading is not recommended because it is very tricky to make it work correctly in all situations. lazy = false,
 }
 ```